coreos/console-login-helper-messages/README.md

 - delete symlinks/files existing in /etc/ before install?
 - rpm packaging and making sure the services are run by init script (which has system_u SELinux user)
 - how do `motd` and `issue` get updated at runtime (e.g. if a systemd unit fails, new device appears, updates finished installing, user drops something in /etc/... etc)?
+  - should add a PathChanged to the appropriate system/\*.path unit file
 - integrating the issuegen and motdgen systemd units into current init system
-- regeneration should be triggering when file is changed in /etc/coreos/x.d

 ## Enhancements for future
 - have upstream PAM include the "trying" functionality, use this config rather than symlinks